Gabby Petito's parents file suit against Moab Police alleging they could have saved her life - KESQ

 “The attorneys for the Petito family seem to suggest that somehow our officers could see into the future based on this single interaction.
 In truth, on Aug.
 12, no one could have predicted the tragedy that would occur weeks later and hundreds of miles away, and the City of Moab will ardently defend against this lawsuit,” the city said.

-Petito was 22 when she and her fiancé Brian Laundrie, 23, embarked on a road trip through the American West last summer, documenting their #VanLife experiences online in idyllic, sun-drenched posts.
+Petito was 22 when she and her fiancé, Laundrie, 23, embarked on a road trip through the American West last summer, documenting their #VanLife experiences online in idyllic, sun-drenched posts.

-She was reported missing after Laundrie returned to his parents’ Florida home on September 1, and parents were unable to contact her, sparking a nationwide hunt that became a fascination for online sleuths.
+Despite their online appearance, their relationship was rocky and at turns violent.
+Petito was reported missing after Laundrie returned to his parents’ Florida home on September 1 and her parents were unable to contact her, sparking a nationwide hunt that became a fascination for online sleuths.

 Her body was found several weeks later in Grand Teton National Forest, and a coroner ruled she died by strangulation.
 Laundrie subsequently went missing in a Florida nature preserve, and his body was found in mid-October alongside a notebook in which he admitted killing her.

-In August, Petito’s parents, Nichole Schmidt and Joseph Petito filed a notice of claim against the police department, the first step in initiating a lawsuit.
+In August, Petito’s parents filed a notice of claim against the police department, the first step in initiating a lawsuit.
 Her parents have also taken legal action against Laundrie’s estate and have filed suit against his parents, accusing them of causing emotional distress by failing to act during the search for Petito.

 What happened in Moab